Bobby Unser, 87, Indy 500 champ in great racing family, dies - WTMJ

 AP Auto Racing Writer

-Unser, who began racing jalopies in New Mexico and went on to become a beloved figure across racing and part of the only pair of brothers to win “The Greatest Spectacle in Racing,” died Sunday at 87.
-He died at his home in Albuquerque, New Mexico, of natural causes, Indianapolis Motor Speedway said.
+Bobby Unser, who began racing jalopies in New Mexico and went on to become a beloved three-time winner of the Indianapolis 500 and part of the only pair of brothers to capture “The Greatest Spectacle in Racing” has died.
+He was 87.

-“There simply was no one quite like Bobby Unser,” said Roger Penske, now the speedway owner.
-“Beyond his many wins and accomplishments, Bobby was a true racer that raised the performance of everyone around him.
-He was also one of the most colorful characters in motorsports.”

 Unser was a member of one America’s most famed racing families and one of the greatest drivers in the history of the speedway, capturing the race in 1968, 1975 and 1981.